EKM and Bigcommerce are two popular options for UK business to start selling online, but which one is better out of the two?

 • Theme customisation could be better

-EKM vs Bigcommerce: Which One is Better?
+EKM vs Bigcommerce: Which One is Best Ecommerce Platform for UK Businesses?

 As a whole, the EKM is a very good all round package and offers all the tools needed to create a successful ecommerce website.